 On a recent trip to London, I learned to maneuver my way through the city using their underground transit system – The Tube.
 I was captivated by the quaint British accent announcing: “Mind the Gap” as we approached each stop.
-I loved the way these three simple words brought new meaning to the way that I would proceed on my journey.
+I loved the way these three simple words brought new meaning in how I would proceed on my journey.

 “In this day of counterfeits, adulterations, and base imitations, the devil is busier than he has ever been in the course of human history, in the manufacture of pleasures, both old and new; and these he offers for sale in most attractive fashion, falsely labeled, ‘Happiness.’ …He has learned the tricks of the trade, and knows well how to catch the eye and arouse the desire of his customers.

 It has been said “Comparison is the thief of joy,” and the point is well worth considering.
 When we compare we often contrast the worst version of ourselves to the best we see in others.
 Social media puts a seemingly positive spin on others.
 What we don’t see is their unfolded laundry, the sink full of dishes, and dirty bathrooms.

-We have all experienced the feeling of betrayal when we have been deceived.
+We have all experienced the feeling of betrayal from being deceived.
 How often do we consider our the level of honesty with ourselves?
-Does it seem as if your poor fortune is a result of someone else’s actions?
+Does it seem as if your misfortune is a result of someone else’s actions?
 Do the burdens of your consequences not seem to add up?
-Self-deception is a very real trap and can be easy to stumble into.
+Self-deception is a stumbling block and very real trap.
 It can “blind us to the true cause of problems,” and impede our ability to perceive situations as they are.

-Sometimes stumbling blocks just can’t be avoided.
+Stumbling blocks are hard to avoid.
 Have you ever hiked along a trail that was full of large rocks and small boulders?
-The easiest way to move through them is to step directly on top of each rock rather than around and in between.
-Abolitionist Henry Ward Beecher suggested that stumbling blocks can be made into “stepping stones to a noble character and Heaven.”
+The easiest way to move through them is to step directly on top of each stone rather than around and in between.
+Abolitionist Henry Ward Beecher suggested that stumbling blocks can become “stepping stones to a noble character and Heaven.”

 “stumbling block.”
 Definitions.net.
 STANDS4 LLC, 2016.
 Web.
 30 Nov.
 2016. <http://www.definitions.net/definition/stumbling block>.